seungecon/seungecon.github.io/_pages/research.md

 **A Higher-Order Forward Guidance (joint with Marc Dordal i Carreras)**

-  *In progress, 2022* Draft coming soon!
+  *In progress, 2022* draft coming soon!

 **The Upper Bound: Limitations of the Modern Central Banking (joint with Marc Dordal i Carreras)**